zonika/chocolate-babka-closures-web-0715-public/README.md

 The code above works because we saved the returned function to a variable, making it a function expression.
 And part of the what is saved to the variable is the scope at the time that the function was returned, which contained a variable that pointed to a string in memory.
 Therefore the returned function now has saved access to that variable that is out of direct scope to us.

+# Requirements
+Your counter will need to start at a number based on what is passed in.
+It must then return a function that allows it to increment the count.

+Also, the baker has realized that she will need a seperate counter for the babkas since they are so popular.
+This __doesn't__ mean you need to make a new function for the babka counter.
+However, to make sure customers know which number is being served, you will need to make a second function that accepts the returned closure as an argument as well as a string to announce which line is being served.

 ##Before You Start
 Install jasmine:
   ```shell